achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/b2c.md

 Set a breakpoint in the `IdentityManager` on the two lines where we set the `AccessToken`.
 Run the app again and sign in (if necessary - it's likely you won't need to).
 You will note that there is no username or access token.
 We haven't asked for an access token within the scopes, which is why one is not there.
 As for `Username`; well - you didn't create one when the user was being created.
 This is a common mistake.
 You only get the information you ask for.

-TODO: Explain how to get the User Id and Email Address!
+!!! tip "Record the iss and aud values"
+    While you are looking at the JWT contents, look for `iss` and `aud`.
+These can easily be constructed, but you can take the opportunity to copy them as you will need them for authorization.

 ## Next Steps

 My general advice is to use social media logins where possible.
 It cuts down on the number of accounts that your users have to remember, which improves their security posture.
 This does, of course, assume that the social media website is taking care of security as well.

 In the [next section](social.md), we'll take a look at integrating [social accounts](social.md) such as Facebook and Google.